 - Prolonged file flashing process

 It is the official flashing tool from Microsoft itself.
 The tool is free to use.
-However, it comes with few limitations as the flashing process is rather slow.
+However, it has a few limitations, as the flashing process is rather slow.

 - Simple to use UI